Skip to content

 gh api graphql -f query="$QUERY"

-Once assigned, Claude reads the issue, waits for Kahu's analysis, then investigates the failure using Okahu MCP tools.
+Once assigned, Claude reads the issue — which already contains the test output and Kahu's root cause analysis — then investigates the failure using Okahu MCP tools and posts its findings as a comment.

 Key difference